Knowledge Restoration-driven Prompt Optimization: Unlocking LLM Potential for Open-Domain Relational Triplet Extraction: Experiments

 \subsubsection{Effect of Iterative Prompt Optimization}

-To validate the effectiveness of our iterative prompt optimization mechanism, we tracked the evolution of F1 scores as prompt optimization progressed, with each point aggregating performance across a consecutive batch of 25 samples.
-As shown in Figure~\ref{fig:po_datasets}, KRPO consistently outperforms the static baseline across all datasets and evaluation settings, with the performance gap widening as more samples are incorporated into prompt updates.
-This trend indicates that our gradient-based prompt optimization effectively accumulates task-level feedback and progressively optimizes the prompt.
-Notably, the improvement is particularly pronounced under Strict and Exact metrics, suggesting that continuous prompt optimization not only boosts recall but also enhances structural precision and schema-level consistency in triplet generation.
+To validate iterative prompt optimization, we tracked F1 evolution across consecutive batches of 25 samples, corresponding to 5 consecutive batches with $B=5$.
+As shown in Figure~\ref{fig:po_datasets}, KRPO consistently improves over static baselines, with larger gains after iterative updates.
+This demonstrates that our textual gradient-based mechanism effectively accumulates task-level feedback.
+Notably, gains are most significant under Strict and Exact metrics, indicating that iterative optimization improves not only recall but also structural precision and schema consistency.
+During this phase, KRPO incurs an average of 6.3\% per sample higher total-token consumption than EDC+R, while reducing prompt-token usage by 9.3\%, showing a favorable cost-quality trade-off for high-fidelity KG construction.
+Detailed analysis is provided in Appendix~\ref{sec:token_analysis}.